julianpoy/recipesage-docs/docs/tutorials/meal-plans/usage.md

 **Note:** Google Calendar (and some others) will only sync updates every 24 hours.
 There's nothing that RecipeSage can really do about this unfortunately - it's a platform limitation imposed by Google.

+## Offline Use

+Meal plans can be edited while offline.
+You can add, edit, move, and delete meal plan items without a network connection.
+Your changes are stored locally and will automatically sync to the server (and to anyone you share the meal plan with) once your connection is restored.

 ## Options

 <img className="screenshot" src="/img/meal-plan-options.png" alt="Meal plan options menu"></img>